Items You Should Not Pack on a Moving Truck

 - Ammonia, liquid bleach and other cleaning solvents

 Moving House Plants and Landscaping Greenery

 When working with a local and interstate moving company, many people want to move their household plants and other greenery from their landscaping.
 While Movin’ On Movers understands your desire to hold onto these nurtured parts of your indoor and outdoor decor, we cannot pack them on a moving truck.
 Plants simply cannot endure the heat and stress inflicted on them within moving vans.

 If you are moving locally, try transporting these plants yourself.
 But many states prohibit you from crossing their borders with plants in your personal vehicle.
 These laws play a critical role in helping each state fight infestations that threaten farming and other regional foliage.
 So, if you are moving from one state to another, it is generally best to take your green thumb with you, but leave the plants behind.

 Local and Interstate Moving Restrictions for Food

 Some food items travel well.
-Others cannot go onto local and interstate moving trucks.
+Others cannot be put a moving trucks.